Budapest in November: Weather & 15 Best Things to Do (2026)

 November is proper autumn season in Hungary, and the weather is cold and gloomy.

-There can also be a little bit of rain in November, but it usually doesn’t last long.
+There can also be a little bit of rain in November, but it usually doesn’t rain all day.
 The chance of snow in November is very low, as it usually snows in Budapest between January-February.

 Budapest Temperature in November